 Golf Course Reviews

-I’ve seen hundreds of golf courses during my career; making it a point, during my travels, to visit golf courses.
 I’m curious to see any and all golf courses.
-It’s an ongoing quest to learn as much as I can about golf and golf architecture.
+For me, it’s an ongoing quest to learn as much as I can about golf courses and golf architecture.

 Design Philosophy is not a static thing.
 It evolves over time.
 The longer a designer’s career, the more evolution occurs.

-Which brings me to the final point; Being a golf designer for more than 30 years, I can attest that; 1) my thoughts about design, 2) my “style” and 3) my “design philosophy” continue to evolve.
+Being a golf course architect for more than 35 years, I can attest that; 1) my thoughts about design, 2) my “style” and 3) my “design philosophy” continue to evolve.
 I’m sure all artists and designers experience the same thing.
 This combined with the unknown external influences of developing a golf course, would make it hopeless for an outsider/writer to translate and convey – “what the designer was thinking”.
-This combined with the external influences of developing a golf course, make it hopeless to translate and explain “what the designer was thinking”.